-6. Su 6.
-Summary of Current Situation 6a What does the above analysis of this information indicate regarding the current Committee/Staff situation?
+6. S ummary of Current Situation 6a What does the above analysis of this information indicate regarding the current Committee/Staff situation?
 6b What is the impact on results in terms of problems and possible solutions identified following this analysis?